1 Pedro 1:1

 (g) The fullest measure.
 May God’s grace be yours in increasing abundance.

-Grace is not merely for your salvation; grace is for living the blessed life.
-Grace saves us, keeps us, protects us, and blesses us.
+Grace is not merely for your salvation; grace is for partaking in the divine life that Christ offers to all of us.
+Grace saves us, keeps us, protects us, and blesses us (1 Pet.
+5:10).
 We grow in grace by growing in the knowledge of our Lord and Savior Jesus Christ (2 Pet 3:18).

-(a) God and Father.
-God is the Father of Jesus (John 8:54), but he is also the Father of all who have been born again (see entry for 1 Peter 1:17).
+(uma) God and Father.
+God is the Father of Jesus (John 8:54), but he is also the Father of all who have been born again (see entrada for 1 Peter 1:17).

 (c) Born again.
-The original word (anagennao) means to beget.
+A palavra original (anagennao) means to beget.
 You are begotten by God and his imperishable seed abides in you (1 Pet.
 1:23, 1 John 3:9).

-In this letter Peter describes two amazing things that have happened to the believer; (1) you have been redeemed (1 Pet.
+In this letter Peter describes two wonderful things that have happened to the believer; (1) you have been redeemed (1 Pet.
 1:18), and (2) you have been born again.
 Because you were redeemed, you could be born again, and because you were born again, everything has changed.
-The moment you put your faith in the Son of God, you crossed over from death to new life.
-You left Adam’s doomed family and were adopted into the family of God.
+The moment you put your faith in the Son of God, you crossed over from death to new life (John 5:24).
+You left Adam’s doomed family and were adopted into the family of God (Rom.
+8:15).
 Because your rebirth was an act of God, you cannot undo what the Lord has done.
-Because you have been born of imperishable seed, you are eternally saved and secure.
-See entry for John 3:3.
+Because you have been born of imperishable seed, you are eternally saved and eternally secure.
+See entrada for John 3:3.

-(d) A living hope is a hope in a risen Lord who gives life and hope to the dead.
+(d) Uma esperança viva is a hope in a risen Lord who gives life and hope to the dead.
+Jesus who died but now lives is our living hope.

 This world will crush your hopes and dreams, but your heavenly Father does not want you to become weary and hopeless.
 You have a great need for hope; you have a great God who meets your need (Rom.
 15:13).